lnvglr/character-diversion/character-diversion.md

 ##### Posting an Opinion

-After setting up the discourse project, the first step in actually engaging in discourse, is for people to share their opinions.
+After setting up the discourse project, the first step in actually engaging in discourse is for people to share their opinions.
 So the implementation of opinions on type design begs the question of what users want to actually do (on top of simply sharing their opinion in written form) and how they would most intuitively try to achieve that.

 There are several approaches to this problem: